the-photographrr/mashithandu/README.md

 ## About this repo

-This is a repo for beginners to experience the path of open source contribution
+This is a repo for beginners to experience the path of open source contribution and to learn creating pull requests

 ## Students Instructions